Dryer Repair North York

 Dryer shuts off mid-cycle

-The dryer may be overheating and shutting down through motor protection or safety controls.
+The dryer may be overheating and shutting down through motor protection, internal temperature limits, or safety controls.

 Clothes come out too hot

-This can point to poor airflow, cycling thermostat issues, sensor problems, or excessive heater operation.
+This can point to poor airflow, cycling thermostat issues, sensor problems, excessive heater operation, or vent restriction.

 This can point to a stuck motor centrifugal switch, heater circuit fault, or control issue.
 Stop using the dryer until it is checked.